nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/persistence-architecture/file-storage.md

 `Serializable value)`, of the `documentModel` object in the Java API.
 You can also have a look at the BlobAdapter pattern.

-## BlobManager and BlobProviders
+## Blob Manager and Blob Providers

-At lower level, blobs are managed in the Nuxeo Platform by `blobProviders`.&nbsp;Most of the time, blob Java objects implement the interface [`ManagedBlob`](http://community.nuxeo.com/api/nuxeo/release-7.10/javadoc/org/nuxeo/ecm/core/blob/ManagedBlob.html), that provides the `getKey()` method.
-This method returns an id for identifying the blob and this id starts by a prefix that gives the blobProvider used to retrieve it.
+At lower level, blobs are managed in the Nuxeo Platform by Blob Providers.
+Most of the time, blob Java objects implement the interface [`ManagedBlob`](http://community.nuxeo.com/api/nuxeo/8.10/javadoc/org/nuxeo/ecm/core/blob/ManagedBlob.html), that provides the `getKey()` method.
+This method returns an id for identifying the blob and this id starts by a prefix that gives the Blob Porvider used to retrieve it.

-A **blobProvider** is a component that provides an **API to read and write binary streams** as well as additional services such as:
+A **Blob Provider** is a component that provides an **API to read and write binary streams** as well as additional services such as:

 *   Getting associated thumbnail of a binary stream
 *   Getting a download URI